tonylinpakkin/medi_quizz_generator/README.md

 3. Run the app:
   `npm run dev`

+## Input Sources

+You can paste text directly into the app or upload PDF, Word, or text files.
+The content from the file will be extracted automatically for question generation.

 ## Medical Content Only

 The generator verifies that your input relates to medicine.
 If the text is not medical, an error is displayed and no question is produced.